TanStack/router/docs/guide/routes.md

 ## Route Defaults

-Routes in React Location are extremely forgiving with plenty of default behaviors:
+Routes in TanStack Router are extremely forgiving with plenty of default behaviors:

 - If a route has **no path**, it is considered to have `path: *`, so it will always be matched
 - If a route has **no element**, it is considered to have `element: <Outlet />` (or whatever you set as the `Router`'s `defaultElement` prop)